How Nestlé can speed up innovation and growth with Agile Management

 Agile management for FMCG

-In this episode of the #20MinuteSmarts Podcast, E Fundamentals CEO John Maltman joins Product Manager, Stephanie Johnstone, and Head of Development, Jordan Dick, to discuss how non-tech companies can use Agile practices through the benefits of continuous incremental improvements and empowering their teams.
+In this episode of the #20MinuteSmarts Podcast, E Fundamentals CEO John Maltman joins Product Owner, Stephanie Johnstone, and Head of Development, Jordan Dick, to discuss how non-tech companies can use Agile practices to benefit from continuous incremental improvements and empowering their teams.

 Join the conversation and find out the key actions that they highlight to improve the culture of innovation in ambitious companies.